 - Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
 LOOK to make sure blade drive shaft and blower drive pulley movement has stopped before trying to unclog the system. - c.
 Disconnect the spark plug wires. - d.
 Never place hands under the deck or in the GHS blower - use a stick or similar tool to remove clogged material. - 21.
 If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), engage the parking brake, stop the engine, and wait for all moving parts to stop.
 To prevent accidental starting, disconnect the spark plug wires.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
 Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear-driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt-driven decks. - 22.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
 These areas may be hot enough to cause serious burns. - 23.
-When leaving the machine unattended, disengage the blade clutch (PTO), engage the parking brake, stop the engine, and remove the key. - 24.
+Do not stop or park in or near dry grasses or bushes when operating the mower.
+The heat from the engine or muffler could ignite the dry material. - 24.
+When leaving the machine unattended, disengage the blade clutch (PTO), engage the parking brake, stop the engine, and remove - 25.
 When equipped with a factory installed hitch or factory authorized hitch kit, do not exceed recommended tow capacities.
-Do not tow with the PTO clutch or mower blades engaged, and do not allow people to ride in or on towed trailers. - 25.
+Do not tow with the PTO clutch or mower blades engaged, and do not allow people to ride in or on towed trailers.

 Use caution when towing on slopes, rough terrain or when conditions limit traction.
 Do not tow on slopes greater than 5 degrees (9%).